back

 • Build a loyal community?
 Here, the focus is on creating a dedicated tribe of brand advocates.
 Success is measured by your engagement rate, the quality of your comments, and user-generated content.

-For example, a local bakery's goal might be to "increase online orders by 15% through Instagram promotions."
-A B2B software company might aim to "generate 50 qualified leads per month from its LinkedIn content."
-Each goal demands a completely different content approach.
-A solid plan is the first step, and if you need more guidance, our detailed social media marketing plan template can help you build out your entire strategy.
+For instance, a local bakery might have the goal to “increase online orders by 15% through Instagram promotions.”
+A B2B software company could strive for “50 qualified leads per month from LinkedIn content.”
+Obviously, each of those goals requires a very different kind of content.
+First comes a good plan, and if you need more, check out our in-depth social media marketing plan template to develop a complete strategy.

 Conduct a Practical Social Media Audit

-• Are my profile picture, bio, and links all up to date?
+• Are your profile details – photo, bio, links – up to date?

-This audit will uncover some powerful insights.
-You might find out your audience on Facebook loves behind-the-scenes videos, while your Instagram followers can't get enough of your educational carousels.
-These findings are pure gold—they tell you exactly what to create more of.
+You may find that your audience on Facebook loves behind-the-scenes clips, while your Instagram followers love educative carousels.
+These tell you what

 Pro Tip: Don’t just stare at your analytics.
 Actually dive into your comments and DMs.
 What questions are people constantly asking?
 What are they praising?
 This is direct feedback from your audience about what they truly value.